Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 that matches the CRT of the CPython version you are using.
 For Python 2.7, you can download the necessary development headers and compiler [from Microsoft](http://aka.ms/vcpython27).
-If you are on Python 3.3 or 3.4 on Windows, it is recommended to upgrade to Python 3.5 or higher so you do not need a compiler to install the dependencies.
+If you are on Python 3.3 or 3.4 on Windows, it is recommended to upgrade to Python 3.5 or higher so that you do not need a compiler to install the dependencies.

 Although it is recommended to use the Python distribution from [python.org](https://www.python.org) for use with Batch Shipyard, if you are